SCUT-BIP-Lab/PointDC/pointdc_mk/README.md

 ```

 ## 3. Trained models
-The trained models for these three datasets can be found at [here]()
+The trained models and other processed files can be found at [here](https://pan.baidu.com/s/1ibxoq3HyxRJa3KrnPafCWw?pwd=6666)